 - review by the Assistant Attorney General; and

-- approval by the Office of the Deputy Attorney General.64
+- approval by the Office of the Deputy Attorney General.

 Recent case studies

-While the Benczkowski Memorandum was issued by the DOJ and not the SEC, these changes will impact monitorships where both the SEC and DOJ are involved.
-It likely will also predict how the SEC may approach future monitorships in which it acts alone.
-For example, the chair of the SEC's foreign bribery unit, Charles Cain, has already indicated that the SEC is supportive of the DOJ's newest approach.
-In November 2018, after the publication of the Benczkowski Memorandum, Mr Cain said that the era of 'cookie-cutter' monitorships is over, and that authorities now tend to tailor the monitor's appointment narrowly.65 Indeed, while early monitors such as Mr Breeden enjoyed unfettered access to all areas of WorldCom's business, more recent administrative orders tie a monitor's appointment to each specific area of misconduct identified in the order.
+Although the US DOJ, not the SEC, issued these memoranda, they will affect monitorships in which both the SEC and the US DOJ are involved.
+It is also likely to predict how the SEC may approach future monitorships in which it acts alone.
+For example, SEC Chair Gary Gensler has stated that the changes outlined in the Monaco Memorandum are ‘broadly consistent’ with his vision for handling corporate offenders.
+Moreover, in November 2018, after the publication of the Benczkowski Memorandum, the chair of the SEC’s FCPA unit, Charles Cain, said that the era of ‘cookie-cutter’ monitorships is over, and that authorities now tend to tailor a monitor’s appointment narrowly.
+Indeed, whereas early monitors such as Mr Breeden enjoyed unfettered access to all areas of WorldCom’s business, more recent administrative orders tie a monitor’s appointment to each specific area of misconduct identified in an order.

 This trend is exemplified by the cases discussed below.

-One example of the more tailored approach to the scope of monitors' responsibilities is illustrated in the September 2018 settlement reached between the SEC and Stryker Corporation (Stryker) for violations of the FCPA's internal accounting controls and books and records provision.66 The SEC's investigation found that Stryker's internal accounting controls failed to (and were insufficient to) detect improper payments related to sales of Stryker's products in India, China and Kuwait.67 The sales were made through Stryker's wholly owned subsidiaries, as well as through third-party deals and distributors.68 The order also found that Stryker's Indian subsidiary maintained deficient books and records.69 This case followed a 2013 consent settlement between Stryker and the SEC in which Stryker had also paid a $3.5 million penalty and more than $7.5 million in disgorgement to resolve related FCPA concerns.70
+One example of the more tailored approach to the scope of monitors’ responsibilities is illustrated in the September 2018 settlement reached between the SEC and Stryker Corporation (Stryker) for violations of the FCPA’s internal accounting controls, and books and records provision.
+The SEC’s investigation found that Stryker’s internal accounting controls failed (and were insufficient) to detect improper payments in respect of sales of Stryker’s products in India, China and Kuwait.
+The sales were made through Stryker’s wholly owned subsidiaries, as well as through third-party deals and distributors.
+The order also found that Stryker’s Indian subsidiary maintained deficient books and records.
+This case followed a 2013 consent settlement between Stryker and the SEC, in which Stryker had paid a US$3.5 million penalty and more than US$7.5 million in disgorgement to resolve related FCPA concerns.

-Issued just a couple of weeks prior to the Benczkowski Memorandum, the settlement between SEC and Stryker included a tailored monitorship limited to reviewing Stryker's internal controls, policies, and procedures relating to the use of and transactions by third parties.
-This narrow scope directly tied the monitor's responsibility with the underlying charges against Stryker, which involved improper payments made by third parties.71 The factors enumerated in the Benczkowski Memorandum appear to be fully incorporated into the SEC's order.
-For example, the 'manipulation of corporate books and reports' and an 'inadequate compliance program' (specific indicators of the need for a monitor mentioned in the Benczkowski Memorandum) are explicitly referenced in Stryker as deficiencies that led to the monitor implementation.
-Further, as Stryker was under a prior settlement with the SEC in 2013 for similar conduct, its lack of 'significant investment in, and improvements to, its corporate compliance program and internal controls systems' were clearly a factor in determining whether a monitor was necessary.72 Finally, consistent with the Benczkowski Memorandum and despite Stryker being a repeat offender, the SEC's imposition of the monitor was still narrowly tailored to the specific conduct at issue in the investigation.
+Issued just a few weeks prior to the Benczkowski Memorandum, the settlement between the SEC and Stryker included a tailored monitorship limited to reviewing and making recommendations to improve Stryker’s internal controls, policies, and procedures relating to the use of, and transactions by, third parties.
+This narrow scope directly tied the monitor’s responsibility with the underlying charges against Stryker, which involved improper payments made by third parties.
+The factors enumerated in the Benczkowski Memorandum appear to be fully incorporated into the SEC’s order.
+For example, the ‘manipulation of corporate books and reports’ and an ‘inadequate compliance program’ (specific indicators of the need for a monitor mentioned in the Benczkowski Memorandum) are explicitly referenced in Stryker as deficiencies that led to the monitor implementation.
+Further, as Stryker was under a prior settlement with the SEC in 2013 for similar conduct, its lack of significant investment in, and improvements to, ‘its corporate compliance program and internal controls systems’ were clearly a factor in determining whether a monitor was necessary.
+Finally, consistent with the Benczkowski Memorandum and despite Stryker being a repeat offender, the SEC’s imposition of the monitor was still narrowly tailored to the specific conduct at issue in the investigation.

-EFP Rotenberg LLP (EFP Rotenberg), a registered public accounting firm, reached a settlement agreement with the SEC in July 2016 for violating Section 10A(a) of the Exchange Act.73 In connection with EFP Rotenberg's audit of ContinuityX Solutions, Inc (ContinuityX), EFP Rotenberg failed to implement proper procedures to 'obtain appropriate audit evidence that ContinuityX's revenue was legitimate', despite being aware of significant risk with ContinuityX's reported revenues.74 EFP Rotenberg further failed to perform procedures, as required by Section 10A(a), identify related party transactions, obtain appropriate evidence to support its audit opinion, and resolve inconsistencies in document findings.75 The administrative order also noted that EFP Rotenberg improperly relied on management representations, failed to exercise due professional care, and that its policies and procedures were deficient.76 As a result of this misconduct, ContinuityX's Form 10-K contained several material misstatements and omissions of material fact.77
+EFP Rotenberg, LLP (EFP Rotenberg), a registered public accounting firm, reached a settlement agreement with the SEC in July 2016 for violating Section 10A(a) of the Exchange Act.
+In connection with EFP Rotenberg’s audit of ContinuityX Solutions, Inc (ContinuityX), EFP Rotenberg failed to implement proper procedures to ‘obtain sufficient appropriate audit evidence that ContinuityX’s revenue was legitimate’, despite being aware of significant risk with ContinuityX’s reported revenues.
+EFP Rotenberg further failed to identify related party transactions, obtain appropriate evidence to support its audit opinion and resolve inconsistencies in document findings.
+As a result of this misconduct, ContinuityX’s Form 10-K contained several material misstatements and omissions of material fact.

-In addition to censure, cease and desist, and a $100,000 fine, the SEC required EFP Rotenberg to retain 'an independent consultant' to review and evaluate EFP Rotenberg's audit and interim review policies and procedures for a variety of conduct.78 Unlike the initial appointment in WorldCom, however, the SEC tailored the scope of the monitor's appointment to specific conduct relevant to the investigation, including:
+In addition to censure, cease and desist and a US$100,000 fine, the SEC required EFP Rotenberg to retain an independent consultant to review and evaluate the company’s audit and interim review policies and procedures for a variety of conduct.
+Unlike the initial appointment in WorldCom, however, the SEC tailored the scope of the monitor’s appointment to specific conduct relevant to the investigation, including: